Skyvatn

-Skyvatn is a lake in the northern part of the municipality of Bykle in Agder county, Norway.
-The lake is located south of the lake Holmavatnet and northwest of the lake Hartevatnet.
-The village of Hovden in Bykle is the nearest village, located about 9 km southeast of the lake.
+Skyvatn is a lake in the northern part of Bykle Municipality in Agder county, Norway.
+The lake is located south of the lake Holmavatnet and northwest of the lake Hartevatn.
+The village of Hovden is located about 9 km southeast of the lake.

 The lake has an area of 4.35 km2 and is located in the Setesdalsheiene mountains at an elevation of 1090 m above sea level.
 The mountains of Storhellernuten, Skyvassnuten, and Sveigen are all located to the northwest, west, and southwest, respectively.